Pioneers of alt hip-hop, Dälek (pronounced “die-a-lek”)

 In January of 2015 MC Dälek said he “missed the noise,” and a tour and new single quickly followed.

 2016 saw the release of the critically acclaimed ‘Asphalt for Eden’ on Profound Lore Records, once again showing the music world their constant evolution sonically and lyrically.
+This was followed up with ‘Endangered Philosophies‘ back on Ipecac Recordings in 2017.

 “DÄLEK’s take on hip-hop is foreboding and hypnotic in a way that feels unexpected; sure, in the Age of Future, creepy, dark vibes are almost de rigeur, but DÄLEK takes it a step further towards the abyss by incorporating a seething electronic edge—think Einstürzende Neubauten, not Soundcloud.” – Noisey